molaupi/PaRRot/README.md

 Run the executable `./Network` and within the interactive shell `runScript BuildBerlinNetwork.script`.
 This creates the RAPTOR binaries and the CSV files.
 With the python script `python3 prepare_csv.py --mode modify_stops --csv_directory Networks/Berlin/CSV/1pct`, the file `modified_stops.csv` will be created, which can be read by KaRRi to calculate the edge ids of the PT stations.

-In KaRRi: run the Transform Locations executable to get the mapped stations with the following command (note that paths are relative)
-`./RawData/TransformLocations -tar-g Networks/Berlin/KARRI/Graphs/Berlin-1pct_pedestrian_veh.gr.bin -v Networks/Berlin/CSV/1pct/modified_stops.csv -l-col-name latlon -in-repr lat-lng -out-repr edge-id -psg -o Networks/Berlin/Preprocessing/PT/Berlin-1pct_stations.mapped`
+In KaRRi: run the Transform Locations executable to get the mapped stations with the following command `./RawData/TransformLocations -tar-g Networks/Berlin/KARRI/Graphs/Berlin-1pct_pedestrian_veh.gr.bin -v Networks/Berlin/CSV/1pct/modified_stops.csv -l-col-name latlon -in-repr lat-lng -out-repr edge-id -psg -o Networks/Berlin/Preprocessing/PT/Berlin-1pct_stations.mapped`

 ## Build CH, build core CH and compute shortcuts for ULTRA